use-ink/ink-docs/docs/macros-attributes/contract.md

 slug: /macros-attributes/contract
 ---

-Entry point for writing ink! smart contracts.
+This macro is the entry point for writing ink! smart contracts.

 If you are a beginner trying to learn ink! we recommend you to check out our extensive [ink! workshop](https://substrate.dev/substrate-contracts-workshop/#/).